1979 Challenge Cup (ice hockey)

 The 1979 Challenge Cup was a series of international ice hockey games between the Soviet Union national ice hockey team and a team of All-Stars from the National Hockey League.
 The games were played on February 8, 10, and 11 at Madison Square Garden in New York City.
 It replaced the NHL's all-star festivities for the 1978–79 NHL season.
 The Soviets defeated the NHL All-Stars two games to one.

 The team of All-Stars from the National Hockey League included 23 Canadians and three Swedish players.
-Bobby Orr commenting in the post-game interviews after game two, accidentally called the NHL All-Stars "Team Canada" (because of the number of Canadians on the roster).
+Bobby Orr, Canadian ice hockey player, commenting in the post-game interviews after game two, accidentally called the NHL All-Stars "Team Canada" (because of the number of Canadians on the roster).
 The Challenge Cup, unlike its predecessor, the Summit Series, included non-Canadian born players in the NHL rosters.

 The NHL All-Stars team was coached by Scotty Bowman, and the Soviet Union national team was coached by Viktor Tikhonov.